gedbe02/Comp-Sci-396/README.md

  <h3> Evolution </h3>
  Bodies and synapse weights change throughout evolution, but the brain remains the same (fully connected)
  <h4> Symmetrical Bodies </h4>
- [Explain how bodies are formed, what OG ones look like, how mutation works, give examples of lineages, etc.]
  The symmetrical robots are bilaterally symmetrical on the y axis.
 This means that if you split the robot down the middle on the y plane, each side will be identical.
 This was chosen instead of radial symmetry to decrease the amount of links.
- ...

  <h5> Initalization </h5>
  To create the initial bodies, a link with random dimensions is created and made to be either a sensor (green links) or a nonsenor (blue links).
 Then, two new links and joints of the same random dimensions are added to the initial link.
 For example, if the x axis is chosen, the new links will grow out of the left and right faces, if the y axis is chosen, out of the front and back face, and if the z axis is chosen, out of the top and bottom faces.
 The new links are either both sensors or both nonsensors.